 4-5: Team rosters are unlimited.

 4-6: A General Manager may resign from his team.
 But the departing GM must first select a new GM by team consensus and report this immediately to his Commissioner.
 The Commissioner will then alert the Board.
-The Commissioner or the departing GM may appoint an interim General Manager.
+The Commissioner or the departing GM may appoint an interim General Manager if the departing GM cannot find one.
 The Board must approve that appointment.
 An interim GM shall have all the responsibilities of a permanent GM.
 The interim General Manager, however, shall have no power to release players.
 The team may replace an interim GM or a standing GM by majority vote of its roster at any time.

 4-7: If a General Manager resigns or releases himself, all releases prior to his departure will be void if the new interim or elected General Manager files a written protest with the Commissioner.
 The General Manager can appeal the Commissioner’s decision to the President.
 If the decision finds in favor of the new General Manager, all releases in question must then be approved by the new General Manager.
 The protest must be filed within seven (7) days.

 4-8: The President, Board of Directors or Commissioner may choose to dissolve a team for failure to abide by the By-Laws and/or rules governing any division of the Capital District Men’s Senior Baseball League.
 A General Manager may also dissolve or "fold’’ his team if he makes a case to the Board that no other General Manager can be found - interim or otherwise - and the consensus of the team favors dissolution.
 The forfeit fee will be refunded to the General Manager unless a forfeit fee is owed.
 No other refunds will be given.
 All games scheduled to be played by the dissolved team will be canceled and the division's standings will be adjusted accordingly with teams scheduled to play the dissolved team gaining a victory in the standings.